Student Rights and Responsibilities

 The instructor has not submitted a grade for the student at the time of posting.

 Students may repeat any courses offered by FVCC.
-However, credits will be granted for the courses only once, unless the catalog lists the classes as repeatable for credit.
+However, credits will be granted for the repeated courses only once, unless the catalog lists the classes as repeatable for credit.
 Each time students take the classes, the grades and credits will be recorded on their transcripts.
 This information will not be removed, but only the most recent grades and credits will affect the grade point averages and total number of credits.
 Non-letter grades such as I, AU, W and WI will not replace letter grades such as A or B. If students receive financial aid or veterans’ benefits, they should check with the Financial Aid Office before repeating a course.

 Grade Point Average (GPA)